-2. THE ARISTOCRATICAL.-This term applies to all those cases, in which the powers of Government are held by any number of persons ber is small, it is common to call the Government an Oligarchy; when it is considerable, to call it an Aristocracy.
+2. The Aristocratical.-This term applies to all those cases, in which the powers of Government are held by any number of persons intermediate between a single person and the majority.
+When the number is small, it is common to call the Government an Oligarchy; when it is considerable, to call it an Aristocracy.
 The cases are essentially the same; because the motives which operate in both are the same.
 This is a proposition which carries, we think, its own evidence along with it.
 We, therefore, assume it as a point which will not be disputed.